Luisa Gonzaga de León: Ejercicio Cotidiano

 Title page of the 1910 edition of Ejercicio Cotidiano.

 Based on the bibliographic record, historians believe Gonzaga de León's Ejercicio Cotidiano (Daily Devotion) to be the first book published by a native Filipino woman.
 The book translates, from Spanish and Tagalog to Kapampangan, Catholic prayers and the liturgy of the Catholic mass.
 While the 308 page book had a Spanish title, its subtitle was Kapampangan.
-It's translation: "Translated from the Spanish language to the Kapampangan language by Doña Luisa Gonzaga de Leon, India of the town of Bacolor."
+Its translation: "Translated from the Spanish language to the Kapampangan language by Doña Luisa Gonzaga de Leon, India of the town of Bacolor."

 Though the Spanish Civil Code governing the Philippines during her lifetime allowed women to publish only through her husband's permission, Gonzaga de Leon's status as a widow allowed her to bypass this obstacle.
 Her 1843 death, however, preceded the publication of her book.
 Her sons published, through the University of Santo Tomas, Ejercicio Cotidiano in the year or two after her death.

 Spanish priests had not translated the texts associated with the Catholic mass into any of the native Filipino languages.
 The publication of de León's translations marked the first time the Catholic texts and prayers became accessible to a native Filipino people in the vernacular (in this case, Kapangpangan).